sparkflows/sparkflows-docs/docs/tutorials/time-series/Stock-forecasting-for-Inventory-Management.rst

 ++++++++++++++++

-* Set path where you want to save final output
+* Sets path where you want to save the final output

 .. figure:: ../../_assets/tutorials/time-series/save_output_forecast.png